-When we examine the subset of DOMs instrumented with the new toroids, the average HQE DOM were found to have a $20.215.85 \pm 0.60.04\%$ larger P{e2} component and $4.75.56 \pm 0.40.01\%$ smaller Gaussian widthnorm.
-Consequently, the average HQE peak-to-valley ratio is measured to be $2.2552.25 \pm 0.012$, corresponding to 13.670.01, or $13.68 \pm 0.010.02\%$ lower than the average for Standard QE DOMs.
-Also, interestingly, the average charge of the average HQE DOM was found to be $3.173.177 \pm 0.010.005\%$ lower than that of the Standard QE DOMs.
+When we examine the subset of DOMs instrumented with the new toroids, the average HQE DOM were found to have a $16.1\pm1.1\%$ larger P{e2} component and $5.5\pm0.4\%$ smaller Gaussian probability.
+Consequently, the average HQE peak-to-valley ratio is measured to be 2.25 ± 0.01 , or $13.68\pm0.08\%$ lower than the average for Standard QE DOMs.
+Also, the average charge of the average HQE DOM was found to be $3.2\pm0.3\%$ lower than that of the Standard QE DOMs.
 The average charge is calculated by integrating over the full SPE charge template including the residual correction.
-The values shown in Fig. 7 (right) are found to be below 1 PE due to the low-PE contribution from Exp1 and Exp2, whose physical description can be found in Sec.
+The distribution is shown Fig. 7 (right).
+The average charge is found to be below 1 PE due to the low-PE contribution from Exp1 and Exp2, whose physical description can be found in Sec.
 2.1.